Composing Parts for Expressive Object Generation: Potential Negative Impact

 \section{Potential Negative Impact}

-Text-2-image generative models have shown great promise in image generation and can be utilized in content and media creation.
+Text-to-image generative models have shown great promise in image generation and can be utilized in content and media creation.
 However, ensuring the created content is unbiased, harmless, and free of misinformation is essential.
-Our work gives users more control over text-2-image generation, which should be used responsibly to avoid misinformation.
+Our work gives users more control over text-to-image generation, which should be used responsibly to avoid misinformation.